-In our work at The ALS Association’s National Office and Chapters, we all encounter a variety of situations involving persons with ALS and their families.
+In our work at The ALS Association, we all encounter a variety of situations involving persons with ALS and their families.
 The goals of this document are to:

-• Alert chapters that certain employees may be required to report suspected abuse to their state agency
+- Alert the Association that certain employees may be required to report suspected abuse to their state agency

 The term “vulnerable adult” generally refers to an adult who, because of disability, medical condition, communication impairment, or advanced age, has difficulty expressing or acting on his or her own wishes.
 Abuse generally refers to the misuse of power that can cause physical and/or emotional harm to an individual.
 Abuse can be of a physical, verbal, sexual or financial nature.
 Abuse may also take the form of neglect or abandonment.